DarkHeart527/ytads/README.md

 # Documentation
 ## Settings Videos
 ### Settings videos is actually quite simple!
 When settings videos, the player only uses id's at this time.
 You may set a start time just by stating ',(amountOfSeconds)'.
-Ex: hfa8U93,30 to start it at 30 seconds
+Ex: EOtpmFTpgIE,30 to start it at 30 seconds.
+In the near future, I will add url's, but only https, others with throw an error and try to select a new one.
+Not changing the id's will use my default ones.
 ```
-ytads.videos = ['myarray']
+ytads.videos = ['EOtpmFTpgIE', '_2ob3sKqWV0,25']
 ```
 [Back To Top](#youtube-adverts)